 That’s why even I’m not all that concerned about reaching 100% of my fans organically.
 The bottom line will be the sale, and bucketing those people helps separate those who are likely to buy from those who aren’t.

 When you build likes, focus on quality over quantity.
 Sometimes, be willing to spend a little more to attract the people most likely to buy (see WCA).

 1. Email Subscribers/Customers

 If you don’t target appropriately, don’t expect to get quality out of your ads or out of your fan base.
 Then, YES, fans are worthless.

 Learn How to Master Facebook Targeting!

-The most important targeting tool for building your successful sales funnel is the Website Custom Audience.
+The most important targeting tool for building your successful sales funnel is the A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience..
 With it, you can increase your relevant fan base, build your email list, drive website traffic and increase sales.